brite-code/brite/docs/spec/src/types.md

 - **Namespace:** Namespace types represent an entire namespace.
 They may only be used in {MemberType} where one of the namespace members is selected.

 Note: {TypeAnnotation} is a convenience grammar rule for type annotations which can be fairly common.

+Note: {WrappedType} allows a trailing comma for consistency as a single element {TupleType}.

 ## Reference Type